PhysioFit Health Blog

 Pain In The Mall

 As the outside temperatures drop, people contemplating undertaking an exercise program often consider walking at the mall.
-Benefits include a controlled climate, an absence of traffic, security and easily available restrooms and water.
+Benefits include a controlled climate, an absence of traffic, security, and easily available restrooms and water.
 However, starting a new walking program can sometimes bring on shin splints, pain at the front of the lower leg.
-Mall walkers are most likely to develop shin pain from: • improperly
+Mall walkers

 Pain In The Mall Read More »